automenta/mb7/doc/README.vsn.md

 2. **Tags as Magic Wands**
     - **Reason:** Users want outcomes, not processes.
 Tags turn “I want this shared” into reality with one move.
-In 2026, this directness is why people love SemanticScribe—it’s their intent, amplified.
+In 2026, this directness is why people love Netention—it’s their intent, amplified.

 3. **Semantic Matching as Insight Engine**
     - **Reason:** Creation isn’t enough—users need connections.
 Matching debuted in 2025 and exploded in 2026 because it